Mass-preserving spatio-temporal adaptive PINN for Cahn-Hilliard equations with strong nonlinearity and singularity: Methodology

-Here, $\Omega\subset\mathbb{R}^d$ is a bonded domain and $\partial\Omega$ represents the boundary. $\bm{x}$ and $t$ are the space and time coordinates respectively, $u$ is the solution of Equation (\ref{nonlinerPDE}). $\mathcal{N}[\cdot]$ represents a linear or nonlinear differential operator related to the solution $u$, and $\mathcal{B}[\cdot]$ is boundary operator, including periodic, Dirichlet, Neuman conditions, etc.
+Here, $\bm{x}$ and $t$ are the space and time coordinates respectively, $u$ is the solution of Equation (\ref{nonlinerPDE}).

-The main idea of PINN is to use the deep neural network $\hat{u}_{\theta}(\bm{x},t)$ as Fig.~\ref{neural_network} with parameters $\theta$ to approximate the real PDEs solution $u(\bm{x},t)$.
-We consider the feedforward fully connected neural network $N_L(\bm{x})$ with $L-1$ hidden layers and $n$ neurons per layer.
-The neural network is defined as follows:
+The main idea of PINN is to use the deep neural network $\hat{u}_{\theta}(\bm{x},t)$ as shown in Fig.~\ref{neural_network} with parameters $\theta$ to approximate the solution $u(\bm{x},t)$ of PDEs.
+We consider the feedforward fully connected neural network $N_L(\bm{x})$ with $L-1$ hidden layers and $n$ neurons per layer, defined as follows: